RoperoIvan/PhotoPlatformer/docs/index.md

 - F3 start from the beginning of the current level
 - F5 save the current state of the game
 - F6 load the latest saved game
+- F8 view debug UI
 - F9 view the colliders of the game
 - F10 activate god mode( when you do it the player begins to fall, just jump and you will begin to fly without falling again when you are standing still)

-## Tools used

-- Visual Studio 2017/19
-- Tiled
-- SDL
-- Pugi
+- F11 Enable/Disable FPS cap to 30

-## Art, sounds and music
+## Art, sounds, music and fonts credits

 [Main theme](https://opengameart.org/content/menu-music)